CONGRATULATIONS TO OUR 353rd GRADUATING CLASS!

 Commencement begins with the academic procession.
 The audience is asked to rise and to remain standing as the procession enters the arena until the platform party has taken its place, the time for reflection has been allowed, and the hymns have been sung.

 Male graduates should remove mortar boards during posting of colors and National Anthem.
 Attendees will be directed to sit at the conclusion of the singing of the hymns.

-All graduates are expected to participate in both the processional and the recessional.
-Please do not make plans that will require you to leave the ceremony before it ends.
-We make every attempt to keep the ceremony to a reasonable length.
-However, we recommend any plans for post-ceremony celebrations are made to begin after 3pm to allow for travel time.
+SPECIAL NOTE: Every attempt is made to keep the ceremony to a reasonable length.
+However, we recommend any plans for post-ceremony celebrations are made to begin after 3 p.m. to allow for travel time.

 For complete information regarding the Commencement Ceremony please refer to the complete Commencement Bulletin.